ikhvorost/ReactBridge/README.md

 **Promises**

-Native modules can also fulfill a promise, which can simplify your JavaScript, especially when using async/await syntax:
+Native modules can also fulfill promises, which can simplify your JavaScript, especially when using async/await syntax:

 ``` swift
 @ReactMethod